bkushigian/hog/README.md

 In addition to clarifying our pedagogical methods there is currently work being done trying to develop a clean API that will model the Git directory.

+### Development Goals

+Right now we are in a prototyping phase.
+Enough functionality exists that we can create basic Git repositories with a simple scripting language.
+This allows us to build up lessons and provide students with a scenarios that illustrate certain concepts.

+Additionally, the entirety of the `.git` directory is tracked in a naive manner at each snapshot.
+We aim to wrap this in a mock file system to add some semantics to the different parts of the `.git` directory.
+Also, while the `index` file is currently parsed (although there are bugs in the parser) it is worth investigating how we could parse other binary files.
+It is our goal to model all players in the `.git` repo and allow the user to interact with these in real time.

+Another goal is to create a `Lesson` class that can either be used by a Jupyter notebook or by the command line client.
+It would be nice to be able to group common themed lessons together.